Frequently Asked Questions (and Answers!)

 What is His Warehouse?

 His Warehouse is a ministry set up out of the warehouse adjacent to Words To Works Ministries.
-Mission groups open it up to draw in the adult community found on Main Street every Friday night.
-Many of these live in the nearby trailer parks; many of these are homeless; all of these are loved by our Lord.
+Mission groups open it up to draw in the community found on Main Street every Friday night.
+Many of thm live in the nearby trailer parks; many are homeless.
+The group will feed the community and share God's word to them.
+The warehouse is open on Friday Nights from 5:30 p.m. to 8:00 p.m.

 What do the mission groups do at His Warehouse?